Judas Priest – British Steel: #898 of best 1,000 albums ever!

 “Living After Midnight” is heavy metal as party song and arena rocker, something that Judas Priest hadn’t done much of in the past.
 But the mix is just right here.
 What’s really cool is the opening almost sounds like The Knack’s “My Sharona,” after which muscular guitar riffs kick off.
 And the chorus is one that would light up stadiums and frat house afterparties forevermore.

-Other parts of British Steel show off the band’s legitimate experimentations in what would become known as speed metal.
+Other parts of the album show off the band’s legitimate experimentations in what would become known as speed metal.
 “Steeler” is a good example.
 The tempo starts breakneck and never lets up.

 I must admit that when I think about “Breaking the Law” it’s not long – like so very many things – for the Beavis and Butt-Head version to pop into my head.